1871fotc/1871fotc.github.io/docs/get-involved/volunteer.md

 !!!
 Warning "What to bring"

     Wear enclosed shoes, a hat and sunscreen, and don't forget a bottle of water.
+We recommend bringing some gloves to protect your hands.

 ## Can you help?

 [I want to be a Heritage Hero &nbsp; :fontawesome-solid-paper-plane:](mailto:president@fotc.au?subject=I%20want%20to%20be%20a%20Heritage%20Hero&body=Please%20keep%20me%20informed%20of%20Heritage%20Hero%20events){ .md-button .md-button--primary }

+## What to expect

+This is a first event so there may be some "bumps" on the day.

+- We'll ask you to register so you're covered by our public liability insurance.
+- You'll receive a safety briefing and instructions on how to clean gravesites while respecting heritage standards.
+- We'll give a demonstration of re-lettering a headstone where we have received the families permission to do so.
+If you're interested, you can have a go under our guidance.
+- You'll care for graves by removing vegetation, and possibly gently washing headstones (we're still working out permission for this).
+- We'll share a story about one of the people remembered in the area we're caring for.
+- We'll take before and after photos to show the difference you've made.
+You can choose if you want to be in photos.
+Photos may be published on our website or social media.

 ## Directions to Toowong Cemetery